srf-68/snapp-interview/README.md

 I developed this by Go language and using PostgreSQL as database.

-To run this you should create a table in the PostgreSQL using following script:
+To run this you should create a database named "snapp", then create a table in the "snapp" using following script:
 ```
 CREATE SEQUENCE queries_id_seq;